According to the EPA, wildfire smoke may cause medical concerns that range from mild lung irritation to permanent damage.

 Protecting Livestock from Smoke

-Fire and smoke maps are available online and updated regularly.
-During wildfire season, check the air quality at least three times per day – morning, afternoon, and evening.
+Fire and smoke maps with wildfire activity and risk are available online and updated regularly.
+During fire season, check the air quality at least three times per day – morning, afternoon, and evening.
 Look to the horizon to see if you notice any smoke in the air.
 Some recommendations from the American Veterinary Medicine Association (AVMA):

-- When there is visible smoke in the air and smoke maps indicate poor air quality, minimize the movement of your livestock.
+• When there is visible smoke in the air and smoke event maps indicate poor air quality, minimize the movement of your livestock.

 Treating Livestock for Wildfire Smoke Injuries